viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 ---
-title: "Use ML and a webcam to entertain with bedtime songs"
+title: "Use ML and a webcam to entertain kids with bedtime songs"
 linkTitle: "Bedtime Songs Bot"
 weight: 60
 type: "docs"